mrsrmn/MakufonSkifto/README.md

 My name is MakufonSkifto as you can see

 I like Python and Dart.
-I make discord bots.
+I make mobile apps.

 ## Bio